Cracks in the Walls of Your Basement or Foundation Can Mean Big Problems

 - In the Philadelphia, NJ and Delaware areas, many homes fall victim to lateral pressure that causes the walls to actually fall apart.

-Because these areas (and areas around the country like them) are prone to heavy rains in the spring and winter, erratic and sometimes large snow falls in the winter, and rain storms and tropical storms in the summer.
+Because most towns in PA, NJ, and DE are prone to heavy rains in the spring and winter, erratic and sometimes large snow falls in the winter, and rain storms and tropical storms in the summer.

-And, as we just discussed, this can be an insanely expensive problem to fix.
+And, this can be an insanely expensive problem to fix.
 When you see the foundation or your basement walls buckling from the pressure exerted on it by the outside dirt and water, you know foundation failure is on its way.
 If this is not treated, eventually your basement wall may collapse and further damage may be caused.

 - A bowed wall typically can be repaired using structural support and wall bracing.
 It is also imperative to reduce the pressure on the outside wall.
 This typically requires the replacement of the exterior drainage system to reduce the soil moisture and hydrostatic pressure being exerted on the wall.